A step-by-step guide to selling a tenanted property

 Is the selling process different?

-Not particularly, no. The only difference is that your conveyancing solicitor and that of the buyer will need copies of the tenancy agreement and any other documents relating to the rental agreement.
+Not particularly, no. The only difference is that both your conveyancing solicitor and the buyer's solicitor will need copies of the tenancy agreement and any other documents relating to the rental agreement.

 What are the benefits of selling to another landlord?

-- You do not lose any rental income up to the completion date.
+- You would keep receiving rental income up to the completion date.

-- Your buyer will have ready made tenants, so won’t have to waste time and money advertising the property; their rental income will start immediately.
+- Your buyer will have ready-made tenants, so won’t have to waste time and money advertising the property.

 - Depending on the rental yield, selling your property as an investment to another landlord could make it more valuable than selling it vacant.